Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What are Purple Coneflowers?

 Purple coneflowers (Echinacea purpurea) are one of ten species of Echinacea, a native family of flowering perennial plants.
 Unlike its cousins which are native to the prairies and dryer regions of the US, purple coneflowers are native to the moister eastern woodlands.
-They are drought tolerant but instead of the long taproots found in many prairie plants which grow deep into the soils in search of moisture, they have a thick root mass that spreads out in search of moisture.
+They are drought tolerant but instead of the long taproots found in many prairie plants which grow deep into the soils in search of moisture, E. purpurea has a thick root mass that spreads out in search of moisture.

 Native Americans had many medicinal uses for the plants.
 They used them to treat bites from insects and snakes, toothaches, sore throats, digestive upsets and cough.